 Right off the bat, you need to know that a website involves some costs.
 Every website needs a web host which is going to store your files on the web.
 There are many providers out there, so it’s important to make sure you’re checking out a few real opinions before going all in with any.
 We’ve recently put together a comparison between two business-friendly web hosting providers which you can check it out at Inmotion vs Siteground.
 Next, once the website is live, you have to make sure it stays live – I strongly believe that every website needs a maintenance plan, to make sure it’s up and running smoothly and 24/7.
 Why?
 Because time costs money, that’s why!

 Now, back to the building phase.
 The first thing you need to do before making your online presence is to create the web pages which are nothing than the structure of the website you’re aiming to.
 If you’re not a web designer you can hire someone to do it for you or you can pick a web template, which is a pre-made website, which means that all you need to do is to replace the dummy content from the template with your own content.
+The other option is to choose an easy website builder like Bandzoogle and save a lot of time & money.

 No matter what option you choose, make sure you get a custom web design, because to be successful means to be different and an out-of-the-box website is definitely a good start.
 Once you have a website, you need to put it on the web.
 Now’s the time when you need a web host.
 Basically, a web host makes your website accessible via the WWW by uploading it on their servers.
 If these things are too much for you, there are services available, like web design pay monthly services which means that you pay to someone a fee to handle all the work for you, while you focus on your business.